HicServices/RDMP/Documentation/CodeTutorials/PluginWriting.md

 <a name="checks"></a>
 # Checks
 This is getting complex and could do with having some events, and a way for the user to check that it is working before running it.
+Fortunately RDMP supports this with the `ReusableLibraryCode.Checks.ICheckNotifier` system.

+<a name="anoPluginVersion4"></a>
+##Version 4
 Create an exact copy of `BasicDataTableAnonymiser3` called `BasicDataTableAnonymiser4`.
 Move the initialization code for `_commonNames` into a method GetCommonNamesTable.

 Next go into the empty `Check` method in your class (`BasicDataTableAnonymiser4`) and call the new method `GetCommonNamesTable`